 Parking tickets and enforcement

-If your vehicle is not parked legally, you could get a parking ticket, otherwise known as a penalty charge notice (PCN) or your vehicle may be towed away.
+If your vehicle is not parked legally, you could get a parking ticket, otherwise known as a penalty charge notice (PCN) and your vehicle may be towed away.

 It’s quick and easy to pay online.